How to Expedite the Processing of I-131 Travel Document?

 3. To expedite Travel Document application

-Just because a travel document applicant asks for expedited processing of their Form I-131 does not mean that they will automatically be granted it.
+Just because a travel document applicant asks for expedited processing of their Form I-131 does not mean that they will automatically be granted it by USCIS.
 A requestor of expedited processing must show the USCIS that there are compelling reasons that it should be granted.

 Valid reasons for expedited processing of I-131